 Here are some common use cases for custom voice commands:

-1) Correct common dictation errors,
+a) Correct common dictation errors

 For English and German, we have already created the list.
 If you want to enable adult language words without the censorship for these languages, click on Bulk Add Commands button and copy-paste the commands from here.

-3) Avoid repetitive text entry using Templates
+c) Avoid repetitive text entry using templates

 For example, a salesperson would add a voice command